Yellow-rumped warbler: Diet and foraging

-Migratory behaviors

-The yellow-rumped warbler's migratory behaviors vary greatly across different groups and subspecies.
-Some individuals in Central America, such as in Mexico and Guatemala, migrate only limitedly or do not migrate at all; while individuals in the northern parts of the continent may either choose to migrate all the way towards Central America or winter near their breeding area along the Pacific Coast of the U.S. The species's migratory behaviors are generally nocturnal, as individuals tend to travel at night; accordingly, during the yellow-rumped warbler's migration in spring, it often relies on skylight polarization as a way to navigate and orient at dusk.
-The general direction of its migratory route maintains southwards during winter, as more individuals are present in Central America and southern parts of North America during the season, while less are observed in the north.
-Every year, fall migration usually takes place from September to November, spring migration from April to May, and the species known to depart from its winter habitats from March to April.
-Research shows that before migration, the yellow-rumped warbler intentionally gains weight and accrues more fat in its body: as a preparation for this energy-intensive activity, it consumes more food than other times for the purpose of increasing net energy intake from feeding, along with a refined diet that gives priority to food that supplies more energy.

-Nesting and vocal behaviors
+Breeding

 Audubon's and the myrtle nest in coniferous and mixed woodlands, and lay 4–5 eggs.
 Females build the nest, sometimes using material the male carries to her.
 The nest is a cup of twigs, pine needles, grasses, and rootlets.
 She may also use moose, horse, and deer hair, moss, and lichens.
 She lines this cup with fine hair and feathers, sometimes woven into the nest in such a way that they curl up and over the eggs.
 The nest takes about 10 days to build.
 Nests are located on the horizontal branch of a conifer, anywhere from 1.2 to 15 m high.
 Tree species include hemlock, spruce, white cedar, pine, Douglas-fir, and larch or tamarack.
 They may build their nests far out on a main branch or tuck it close to the trunk in a secure fork of two or more branches.
 Occasionally nests are built in a deciduous tree such as a maple, oak or birch.
 The eggs are incubated for 12 to 13 days.
 Nestlings are helpless and naked at hatching but grow quickly.
 The young are brooded for 10 to 14 days, at which point they can fledge.